 SIBS If you are working with disabled children or adults and their families, or supporting carers, you will find information in this section on the needs of siblings and how you can support them.SIBS schools top tips

-Talking Point The Talking Point website has been designed to support parents and practitioners to find help and information about how to identify and support children's speech, language and communication needs.
+Talking Point The Talking Point website has been designed to support parents, carers, and practitioners to find help and information about how to identify and support children and young people's speech, language and communication needs.

 Young Minds YoungMinds supports and informs professionals who work with children or young people, whether through paid employment or voluntary work.
 We provide reliable information about common mental health and behaviour concerns in children and young people: symptoms; possible causes; what you can do to help; other resources and organisations you can contact for support.

 As part of the project, Employment is Everyone's Business (EEB), the National Development Team for Inclusion (NDTi) and the British Association for Supported Employment (BASE) have been working with a number of schools, colleges, young people and employers to identify ways in which professionals can work together to support young people into employment.
-They have produced three new resources which you can access here.
+They have produced three new resources which are accessible following the first link.

 Disability Matters This is a new free e-learning resource for everyone who works with disabled children and young people.
 Build your confidence and learn how to communicate more effectively.

 Children Missing Education This statutory guidance sets out key principles to enable local authorities in England to implement their legal duty under section 436A of the Education Act 1996 to make arrangements to identify, as far as it is possible to do so, children missing education.